 This project developed a new low-cost air-flow sensor, or anemometer, to identify the actual flow of air in rooms and in ducts.
 These anemometers can assist in early detection of operational issues and can help optimize the performance to improve comfort and reduce energy.
 If successfully commercialized and installed, these anemometers have the potential to reduce the energy use of almost all commercial HVAC systems in California.

-This recently completed project, funded by the California Energy Commission, was managed by CIEE’s Dr. Therese Peffer for the Center for the Built Environment, who developed a low-cost sensor for measuring airflow in buildings.
-The Heating Ventilation and Air Conditioning (HVAC) systems in most office and commercial buildings do not operate optimally, wasting energy of which up to 60% is related to air flow.
+This completed project, funded by the California Energy Commission, was managed by CIEE’s Dr. Therese Peffer for the Center for the Built Environment.
+The research team developed a low-cost sensor for measuring airflow in buildings.
+The Heating Ventilation and Air Conditioning (HVAC) systems in most office and commercial buildings do not operate optimally, wasting energy, of which up to 60% is related to airflow.

-This combination of factors: its low cost leveraging semiconductor manufacturing, its accuracy, and applicability in dirty environments makes it disruptive for air flow monitoring systems.
+This combination of factors: its low-cost leveraging of semiconductor manufacturing, accuracy, and applicability in dirty environments makes it disruptive for airflow monitoring systems.